ohmpi/ohmpi/public/_sources/page2.rst.txt

 Startup procedure
 ==================
-As an initial operating instruction, the 12-V battery must be disconnected before any hardware handling.
+As an initial operating instruction, all batteries must be disconnected before any hardware handling.
 Ensure that the battery is charged at full capacity.
 Plug all the electrodes (32 or fewer) into the screw terminals.
 The Raspberry Pi must be plugged into a computer screen, with a mouse and keyboard accessed remotely.
 The Raspberry Pi must then be plugged into the power supply
 (for laboratory measurements) or a power bank (5V - 2A for field measurements).
 At this point, you'll need to access the Raspbian operating system.
 Inside the previously created folder “ohmPi”, the protocol file “ABMN.txt” must be created or modified; this file contains all quadrupole ABMN numeration (an example is proposed with the source code).
 Some input parameters of the main “ohmpi.py” function may be adjusted/optimized depending on the measurement attributes.
 For example, both the current injection duration and number of stacks can be adjusted.
-At this point, the 12-V battery can be plugged into the hardware; the "ohmpi.py" source code must be run within a python3 environment (or a virtual environment if one has been created) either in the terminal or using Thonny.
+At this point, the9 V and 12-V battery can be plugged into the hardware; the "ohmpi.py" source code must be run within a python3 environment (or a virtual environment if one has been created) either in the terminal or using Thonny.
 You should now hear the characteristic sound of a relay switching as a result of electrode permutation.
 After each quadrupole measurement, the potential difference as well as the current intensity and resistance are displayed on the screen.
 A measurement file is automatically created and named "measure.csv"; it will be placed in the same folder.